amalvaishnav/RawResourceRadar/README.md

 * `Schema/Model` was created to give a structure to our Core data

 # Scope of Improvement
-* Add Unit tests for the Front end and Backend
 * Add a Security layer, be it OAuth or JWT or add a basic MD5 to mask data
+* Since I am at Capacity, I couldn't commit to performing the Unit tests despite it being an important aspect of the assignment.
 * Date picker to add delivery date for Resource Material data

 # Challenges and Learnings